Clear strategy to avoid repeat of more lockdowns now needed

 We Must Begin to Measure What Really Matters” – Nash Launches Measuring Quality of Life in Ireland Bill

-Labour Bill proposes new and holistic way of measuring economic, social and environmental wellbeing and progress New quality of life metrics will help policy makers target resources to where they are needed most.
-Labour T.D for Louth & East Meath, Ged Nash today (Tuesday, 24th November) introduced a Bill to the Dáil, which would use quality of life indicators alongside traditional economic metrics…
+Press Archives – Page 32 of 174 – The Labour Party Labour Bill proposes new and holistic way of measuring economic, social and environmental wellbeing and progress New quality of life metrics will help policy makers target resources to where they are needed most.
+Labour T.D for Louth & East Meath, Ged Nash today (Tuesday, 24th November) introduced a Bill to the Dáil,…

 Read more »